 There are the standard options for transportation from Istanbul’s airports, Ataturk (main airport) and Sabiha Gokcen (discount airline airport), to the city center.
 Istanbul’s public transportation is solid, and with the advent of the trams, it is on par with most of its European counterparts.

-Taxi: This is the best option in my opinion.
+This is the best option in my opinion.
 All taxis are metered in Istanbul so there’s no need to worry about getting ripped off.
 A taxi ride will cost about 40 Liras to Sultamanhet and 50 Liras to Taksim.
 From Sabiha, it is about 80L to Taksim.
+You can also hail taxis with Uber nowadays.

 Walking is the best mode of transportation in this city.
 Most streets are small and filled with street vendors so cars can’t even enter.
 The areas of the city that are of interest to tourists short on time can all be reached on foot.
 From where we stayed in Taksim Square to see the big mosques in Sultamanhet took 45 minutes.